pybricks/pybricks.github.io/_pages/install/mindstorms-ev3/running-programs.md

 # Managing files on the EV3 Brick

-After you've downloaded a project to the EV3 Brick, you can run, delete, or back up programs stored on it using the device browser as shown in :numref:`fig_files`.
+After you've downloaded a project to the EV3 Brick, you can run, delete, or back up programs stored on it using the device browser as shown below.

-.. _fig_files:

 ![](https://docs.pybricks.com/en/latest/_images/files_label.png)
-   :width: 100 %
-   :alt: files
-   :align: center

-   Using the EV3 device browser to manage files on your EV3 Brick